kwlayton1/python-challenge/README.md

 # python-challenge
-There are 2 parts to this challenge: pybank (analyze profit/loss)
+There are 2 parts to this challenge: PyBank and PyPoll.

+Part 1:
+pybank (analyze profit/loss)

 Here is the final output (also exported to a txt file):

 Financial Analysis
 ----------------------
 Total Months: 86